Skip to main content

 If it's calm and relaxation you're after then head to a luxury day spa or book in for massage therapies and beauty treatments.
 A day spa is also the perfect activity when the weather turns.
 You can keep warm and revive aching muscles in saunas, steam rooms and jacuzzis or take a refreshing dip in a swimming pool.

-Tennis and racket sports in La Plagne
+Spas in La Plagne

 Walking, hiking and running in La Plagne